Shinbutsu-shūgō: Assimilation process

-The fusion of Buddhism with the local kami worship started as soon as the first arrived in Japan.
+The fusion of Buddhism with local kami worship began as soon as the first Buddhist arrived.
 Mononobe no Okoshi wrote, "The kami of our land will be offended if we worship a foreign kami."
-Mononobe saw Gautama Buddha as just another kami.
+Mononobe saw the Buddha as just another kami.

 Foreign kami were called "barbarian gods" (蕃神, banshin) or "Buddhist gods" (仏神, busshin), and understood to be more or less like local ones.
-Initially, therefore, the conflict between the two religions was political, and not religious, in nature, a struggle between the progressive Soga clan, that wanted a more international outlook for the country, and the conservative Mononobe clan, that wanted the contrary.
+Initially, therefore, the conflict between the two religions was not religious, rather a political struggle between the progressive Soga clan, which wanted a more international outlook for the country, and the conservative Mononobe clan, which wanted the contrary.

 Buddhism was not passive in the assimilation process, but was itself ready to assimilate and be assimilated.
-By the time it entered Japan, it was already syncretic, having adapted to and amalgamated with other religions and cultures in India, China, and the Korean Peninsula.
+By the time it entered Japan, it was already syncretic, having adapted to and amalgamated with other religions and cultures in India, China, and the Korean peninsula.
 For example, already while in India, it had absorbed Hindu divinities like Brahma (Bonten in Japanese) and Indra (Taishakuten).
 When it arrived in Japan, it already had a disposition towards producing the combinatory gods that the Japanese would call syncretic deities (習合神, shūgōshin).
 Searching for the origins of a kami in Buddhist scriptures was felt to be nothing out of the ordinary.

 However, if monks did not doubt the existence of kami, they certainly saw them as inferior to their buddhas.
 Hindu gods had already been treated analogously: they had been thought of as unenlightened and prisoners of saṃsāra.
 Buddhist claims of superiority encountered resistance, and monks tried to overcome them by deliberately integrating kami into their belief system.
 Several strategies to do this were developed and deployed.